uuware/icons-font-customization/README.md

 ---

-All icons collected here are completely free for your personal or business requirements.<br>
+&#x1F536;All icons collected here are completely free for your personal or business requirements.&#x1F536;<br>
-You can use this tool to combine / generate your own icon webfonts for your project from different sources.
+You can use this tool to combine / generate your own icon webfonts for your project from different sources.<br>
+This relevant license information is included in generated css file automatically.<br>

 # How to use
 (If you haven't install Node.js, go here: [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))<br>